rust-lang/rust/text/0000-stabilize-catch-panic.md

 * `Results` represent errors/edge-cases that the author of the library knew about, and expects the consumer of the library to handle.

-* `panic`s represent errors that the author of the library did not expect to occur, and therefore does not expect the consumer to handle in any particular way.
+* `panic`s represent errors that the author of the library did not expect to occur, such as a contract violation, and therefore does not expect the consumer to handle in any particular way.

 Another way to put this division is that: